 Evie is a master of relationships.
 Other people’s relationships.
-That’s why she has a waiting list of classmate clients willing to pay her top dollar to get their GFs and BFs back.
-How?
 She uses strategy, finds people’s weaknesses, and then attacks with words weaponized with just the right amount of guilt, longing, and/or lust – whatever a relationship may need.
-You know, all the skills and tactics she picked up on the way to becoming one of the best World of Warcraft players in the world.
-As for Evie’s relationships?
-IRL (that is, In Real Life)?
-Well, all the action she’s interested in is happening on the battlefields of WoW.
+You know, all the skills and tactics she picked up as one of the best World of Warcraft players in the world.
+But IRL (that is, In Real Life)?
 When it comes to sex, Evie is a complete, er, N00b and she’s just fine with that, thanks.
 Even despite the advances of Raul?
 Beautiful, smoldering Raul?
 Rhymes-with-grrraul Raul?
 He may just prove to be the most devious Boss she’s ever faced.

 - A Nice Indian Boy (East West, 2014)

 A Nice Indian Boy is the second place winner of EWP’s Face of the Future Playwriting Competition.
 As gay marriage is being debated by the Supreme Court, this play is timely in continuing the discussion.
 Naveen Gavaskar meets Keshav Kurundkar, and they share all things Indian – from the Hindi language to the difficulty of being gay in Hindi culture.
 They agree to meet in person to find that one is South Asian and the other (Keshav) is a Caucasian, adopted by Hindi parents and speaks fluent Hindi.
 A Nice Indian Boy will be presented with generous support from the S. Mark Taper Foundation Endowment for East West Players